MaterializeInc/materialize/doc/developer/design/20230110_window_functions.md

 **HIR**

-In HIR, the windowing is currently in the scalar expressions (option 2. from above), but it’s possible to change this.
+In HIR, the window functions are currently in the scalar expressions (option 2. from above), but it’s possible to change this.

 1. *Dedicated `HirRelationExpr` variant:*
     - There is a precedent for a similar situation: HIR has aggregation expressions, which (similarly to window expressions) have the property that they are in a scalar expression position, but their value is actually calculated by a dedicated `HirRelationExpr` variant (`Reduce`), and then there is just a column reference in `HirScalarExpr`.
 2. *Hiding in `HirScalarExpr`:*
-    - HIR wants to be close to the SQL syntax, and windowing appears in scalar position in SQL.
+    - HIR wants to be close to the SQL syntax, and window functions appear in scalar position in SQL.
     - It’s already implemented this way, so if there is no strong argument for 1. or 3., then I’d like to just leave it as it is.
 3. *Reusing `Reduce`*